Monnet Plan: Goals and impact

-The Monnet Plan goals were ambitious.
+The Monnet Plan's goals were ambitious.
 The initial objectives were to reach France’s 1938 production level by 1948; to reach the 1929 level, 25% higher, by 1949; and by 1950 to improve on the 1929 level by a further 25%.
 Although not all of the stated goals were met, Yergin and Stanislaw argue that what the Plan did, at a crucial period, “was provide the discipline, direction, vision, confidence, and hope for a nation that otherwise might have remained in a deep and dangerous malaise.”
 And it set France on the road to an economic miracle in the 1950s.

 The Monnet Plan created the impetus for the Schuman Plan, initiated by Jean Monnet and proposed by French foreign minister Robert Schuman on 9 May 1950.
 Prewar, France had been the world’s biggest importer of coal, and the Monnet Plan anticipated coal imports from Germany.
 To avoid the concern, which dated to the prewar period, that coal would be available on more favourable terms to the German market and so provide an advantage to German industry, Schuman aimed to prevent coal and steel firms from acting as cartels which could restrict supply by national market.
 The Schuman Plan would mean the pooling of markets and the expansion of production.
 This was viewed as a force for peace in Europe, since "The solidarity in production thus established will make it plain that any war between France and Germany becomes not merely unthinkable, but materially impossible."
 The Schuman Plan led to the creation of the European Coal and Steel Community, which laid the foundation for the 1958 establishment of the European Economic Community, the forerunner of the European Union.

-The Monnet Plan was the first plan produced by the General Planning Commission (Le Commissariat général du Plan), and the agency continued to produce a multi-year plan for France until 2006.
-The General Planning Commission was succeeded by Centre d’analyse stratégie, which was replaced in 2013 by France Stratégie.
+The Monnet Plan was the first plan produced by the General Planning Commission (Le Commissariat général du Plan), and the agency continued to produce multi-year plans for France until 2006.
+The General Planning Commission was succeeded by the Center for Strategic Analysis, which was replaced in 2013 by France Stratégie.